Investigation, Preservation, and Management of Archaeological Sites

 Participants also should be:

-- young heritage professionals who are expected to have 5-7 years of experience in the field of preservation and management work of archaeological sites, to be currently involved in the preservation practice at archaeological sites, and to be able to make effective use of the outcome of the training after returning to their respective countries;
+- young heritage professionals who are expected to have 5-7 years’ working experience in the preservation of archaeological sites and to be able to make effective use of the training outcomes;

-- those who have a good command of English as each participant will be asked to deliver presentations and write reports in English;
+- those who have a good command of English so that they can have lectures and write reports in English;

-- those who are in good enough health to attend the entire training programme;
+- those who are able to attend the entire programmes;

-- those who are able to submit all required documents mentioned in item 8;
+- those who are able to submit all required documents mentioned in item 8 by 1st July 2020;

-- those who will continue to interact and exchange information with ACCU after returning to their home countries;
+- those who will continue to interact and exchange information with ACCU after the training course;

 - those who have not participated in the ACCU group training course under the theme of ‘archaeology’.